 SOC 1, SOC 2, and SOC 3 Reports

-With the change from SAS 70 to SOC reports, there are now several types of reports that can be issued.
+With the change from SAS 70 to SSAE 16 and now to SSAE 18, there are now several types of reports that can be issued.
+SOC 1 Reports fall under the guidance of SSAE 18, while SOC 2 Reports fall under the guidance of AT Section 101.
 Below is a brief summary of each of these SOC reports:

 A SOC 1 report examines internal controls at a service organization that impact a user entity’s (your customers) controls over financial reporting.
 This report is only to be issued when an auditor of your customer needs to gain comfort with your controls to be able to issue audited financial statements.
 This report can only be used by the auditors of user entities and user entities’ management.